Worried about a Child?

 Safety Net is an organisation who work together to keep children and young people safe from abuse.
 They have helpful advice to enable you, as a parent/carer, to keep your child safe.
 Click on the image to access their website.

-We are part of Operation Encompass, which ensures that we receive notifications from police of any domestic abuse incidents involving children (incidents in which a child was present, ordinarily resides at the incident location or with an involved party).
+We are part of Operation Encompass, which ensures that we receive notifications from police of any domestic abuse incidents involving children.
+Brighton and Hove City Council have links to several organisations which can offer you or your family help and advice too.
+Please click here.

 Help your child to keep themselves safe - Talk PANTS.